 The big hole in the ground at 4th and Main is the underground garage and basement for the new Merrill Gardens project that is coming in 2023.
 Downtown will never look the same after this 7-story modern palace rises up.
 Bringing much-needed housing to downtown, the project is in the toughest phase it faces for sure.
 One question has been on everyone’s mind as they drive by.
 What the heck is all that water from?

 Dewatering can be dangerous and is something that must follow steps and be monitored.
 No doubt that Slean Water services and the City of Hillsboro had staff watching over this one.
-But once the water started flowing it has not stopped.
+But once the water started flowing, it has not stopped.
 And it has been at least 6 months.
-Explained by contractor Perlo, here is what they say:
+As explained by contractor Perlo, here is what they say:

 Dewatering is the process of removing surface or groundwater from a particular location.
 Most construction work cannot occur in areas with significant water ponding, so techniques have been designed to move water out of each area for the duration of construction.
 The process typically involves sloping the areas of work to drain water away, pumping surface water to another location, or drilling a series of well-points into the ground around the area of work and pumping it to another location in order to artificially lower the water table while work is occurring.